aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/02-permissions.md

 #### Example 3: Using Curated Registries

-In another use-case, we might want to make sure that the `sendCoins` can only be called by real humans to prevent sybil attacks.
-For this, we use the [Proof of Humanity](https://www.proofofhumanity.id/) registry providing a curated list of humans:
+In another use-case, we might want to make sure that the `sendCoins` function can only be called by real humans to prevent sybil attacks.
+For this, let's say we use the [Proof of Humanity](https://www.proofofhumanity.id/) registry providing a curated list of humans:

 ```solidity title="IProofOfHumanity.sol"
 interface IProofOfHumanity {